 Lots of information is available about planting trees – but less about repairing

-The best way to rehabilitate remnants is to use nature’s own recovery capacities
+The best way to rehabilitate bushland is to use nature’s own recovery capacities

 Don’t rush in and plant.
 This is often our first instinct because we know that is something that we can do well.
-Planting is all-important where natural regeneration capacity is low, but in areas where natural regeneration is possible, it may not help and can even hinder.
+But this may not really help because we might have the wrong species or the plantings might blocking nature’s own capacity to recover.

 Who’s the boss around here?

-It is important to realise that no amount of well-intentioned work will make bushland recover if it is the wrong kind of help.
+It is important to realise that no amount of well-intentioned work will make the bush recover if it is the wrong kind of help.
 We are not the boss.
 The boss is the vegetation itself – whose potential and limits are set by its own biological recovery capacity.

-This capacity developed over millenia of having to recover from natural disturbances – and it is important to realize that it is often hidden under the ground, in the form of buried seeds or suppressed rootstocks – or in potential for the above ground vegetation to expand and reproduce.
-This natural resilience means that (if not already too damaged) bushland usually has at least some capacity to recover from human damage too, given the right conditions or the right kinds of help.
+This capacity has developed over millenia of having to recover from natural disturbances – and it is important to realize that it is often hidden under the ground.
+This natural resilience means that (if not already too damaged) the bush usually has at least some capacity to recover from human damage too, given the right conditions or the right kinds of help.

-So the key is to look at what might trigger your remnant’s resilience before rushing in with an unsuitable treatment.
-Working with this resilience produces best results, but if it is depleted, planting or direct seeding can be keys to trigger natural processes.
+So the key is to look at what might trigger your bush’s resilience before rushing in with an unsuitable treatment.
+It is this resilience that you are working with in ecological restoration.
+Working with it is important, with planting more a way of supplementing what is missing.

 Learn to read the signs of hidden resilience.

-The mechanisms of resilience after high impacts often differ for different vegetation types because of the different natural disturbances traditionally occurring in that vegetation type.
-But they usually involve either resprouting or recovering from stored seed
+The mechanisms of resilience might be different for different vegetation types because of the different natural disturbances typically experienced by that vegetation type during its evolution.
+(See Sheet 3.).
+But they usually involve either resprouting or recovering from stored seed.

 Try a few things in a small section of the site first